Getting Started with Playwright: A Practical Guide to End-to-End Testing

 npx playwright test tests/home.spec.ts --debug

-The UI mode is especially useful when writing new tests.
-It shows a live browser, a timeline of actions, and DOM snapshots at each step.
+UI mode is a game-changer when you're writing new tests.
+It shows a live browser, a timeline of every action, and DOM snapshots at each step.
+I wish I'd had this tool years ago.

 Integrating with CI